anushkahedaoo19/Emotion-based-music-recommendation-system/README.md

 ## Installation & Running the App
 Create a New Project
-Open PyCharm and create a new project.
+Open VS Code and create a new project.
 Add all the necessary files (including app.py, requirements.txt, and other code files) to the project directory.

 ## Install Dependencies
-Open the terminal inside PyCharm and run the following command to install all required packages: pip install -r requirements.txt
+Open the terminal inside PyCharm and run the following command to install all required packages:

+pip install -r requirements.txt

-##Run the Application
+## Run the Application
-Once the installation is complete, start the app by running: streamlit run app.py
+Once the installation is complete, start the app by running:

+streamlit run app.py

 ## Libraries